 Determine The Stability Of Your Destination

 Strong hurricane winds and high tidal waves can do major damage to infrastructure, so take some time to consider where you are staying.
 If your condo is along the beach, moving as inland as possible would be a great option.
 If flooding is a common hazard at your destination, we recommend staying in a low-risk flood zone.
 Wooden buildings are highly unstable in a hurricane, so you should relocate to a more secure location.
-For peace of mind knowing it can withstand the storm, moving to a shelter is your best bet for staying safe.
+Moving to a shelter is your best bet for staying safe.

 Plan An Emergency Departure

 If the worst-case scenario happens, how hard would it be for you to leave the country?
 It’s important to check out possible transportation options, especially if you’re traveling outside the United States.
-Having an alternative exit plan in case an unforeseen storm gets named is better than having no plan!
+Plan an alternative exit route in case an unforeseen storm does happen.
+It’s better than having no plan at all!

 - If your vacation is stateside, look at renting a car to drive to a safe zone.